decred/dcrdocs/docs/advanced/secure-setup.md

     sha256sum ~/copytob.tar.gz`
     ```

+    Make a note of the generated hash.
-    Store this output on an uneditable medium. ie: paper or a photograph.
+    For extra security, store the hash on an uneditable medium. e.g. paper or a
+    photograph.
+    A digital copy of the hash could be manipulated by any malicious program
+    running on the system.

 ### Setting up Wallet-B